8. RxJava in the Swing Environment

 model.clear();

-// Rx subscriptions
+// rx subscriptions

 subscriptions.clear();

-// display the answers view
+// the response view is displayed

 jTabbedPane1.setSelectedIndex(1);